-You should carefully review and consider the risks described below, as well as the other information in this report and in other reports and documents we file with the SEC when evaluating our business and future prospects.
+When evaluating our business and future prospect you should carefully review and consider the risks described below in conjunction with other information in this report and in other reports and documents we file with the SEC.
 The risks and uncertainties described below are not the only ones we face.
-Additional material risks and uncertainties, not presently known to us, or that we currently see as immaterial, may also occur.
+Additional material risks and uncertainties, not presently known to us, or that we currently see as immaterial, may also occur or become material.
 If any of the following risks or any additional risks and uncertainties actually occur or become material, our business, financial condition and results of operations could be seriously harmed.
 In that event, the market price of our common stock could decline and you could lose all or a portion of the value of your investment in our common stock.
 You should not draw any inference as to the magnitude of any particular risk from its position in the following discussion.